Working with us - Creative Resources

 Obtaining permission for photography, filming and stories

 Always obtain written permission from individuals, after clearly explaining how their contributions will be used, where and by whom – and that they might be reused across multiple projects.
 They can always withdraw their consent at any time as declared on the form.
-Remember there are special considerations regarding children and vulnerable adults and anonymity may be protected if requested.
+Remember there are special considerations regarding children and vulnerable adults and anonymity must be protected if requested.

 Ensure the photographer is at eye-level with the subject (ie photos are not taken from an angle above or below the subject).